 MixIns can be stacked on top of each other, as long as a finalizer has not yet been applied.
 MixIns can stack because they don't change the filesize of a pcc, which means bits are changing, not being added or removed.
 If the file size changes, a patch for a different size file will trim or expand it, which means data won't be placed in the correct location, and the game will crash.
 As such, MixIns can only apply to a file with a specified filesize.
 Finalizers change the size of a pcc, which will cause the pcc to no longer be editable by other MixIns.

 For developers, creating a MixIn is fairly easy.
 To do so you'll need to understand how to do pcc editing and script editing.
-MixIns are located locally in the data/mixinlibrary/patches/ folder as well on on ME3Tweaks.
-After opening the MixIn library, new or updated MixIns will download into the local directory.
+MixIns are located locally in the data/mixinlibrary/patches/ folder as well as on ME3Tweaks.
+MixIns automatically download from ME3Tweaks upon opening the MixIn library, and every few days with the content update check.

 MixIns consist of two parts: A patchdesc.ini file, which is very similar to a moddesc.ini file, and a file named patch.jsf.
 A MixIn can only apply to one file, so if you have to modify multiple files to acheive the desired modification, you'll need to describe them as part of a series.